 3. Ac requirement for lights on overrules Ac requirement for either lights off or TETLEY.
-In the event of aircrew using NVGs, information will be passed to the Ac before switching lights back on; this will be passed no later than the MATZ boundary or the 6-mile liaison call.
-Lights on / TETLEY should be achieved by the 3-mile point for inbound VFR Ac or in sufficient time for IFR traffic to become visual before reaching the Decision Altitude / Missed Approach Point for the procedure.
+In the event of aircrew using NVGs, information will be passed to the Ac before switching lights back on;

-4. It should be noted that the lights on Charlie dispersal are controlled by 27Sqn Eng - Line Control and those on Echo Dispersal are controlled by MAB 10 Ops staff.
+4. It should be noted that the lights on Charlie dispersal are controlled by 27Sqn Eng - Line Control and those on Echo Dispersal are controlled by 7 Sqn Eng staff.